josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/09_🦢_Caution_Swans_Aggressive/🎶_L_Chaim/README.md

 This turns out to contain information the ledgers do not.

-How it feels to be looked at.
+How threat and recognition can feel different.

-How it feels to look back.
+How a counter-gaze changes an inherited story.

-How it feels when the old story suddenly sounds different.
+How familiar cultural material sounds when another editor controls salience.

-How it feels to discover that power can be playful.
+How power can be represented as playful rather than only coercive.

-How it feels to enter somebody else's palace dressed as yourself.
+How it feels, within the rose, to enter somebody else's palace dressed as yourself.

-How it feels when attention contains flowers.
+How a song can imagine attention containing flowers.

-How it feels when survival stops occupying every available inch of the future.
+How art can represent a future containing considerably more than defensive survival.

 The ugly duckling grew up.